-The 697 Health & Benefits Office lobby is closed.
+The 697 Health & Benefits Office lobby is open.
 The staff is here and available by phone at 219-940-6181 for any questions.
-We are requiring all members to be seen by appointment only for specific issues that cannot be discussed effectively over the phone or through email.Face masks are required for all scheduled visits.
+We are asking that all members attempt to handle any issues over the phone or through email before coming into the office.Face masks are required for all visits.

 In recognition of the current emergency in our nation and the need for our industry to react quickly to this and future emergencies, IBEW Local 153, 531, 697 and the Northern Indiana NECA Chapter have developed the Northern Indiana Disease Emergency Response Agreement (NIDERA)for use by our contractors and members.
 This agreement provides our industry with the ability to react quickly to potential emergencies related to this pandemic.The provisions of the agreement will become effective immediately, March 16, 2020, as it is intended for use and shall remain in effect until terminated.
 The parties shall meet via teleconference every 30 days to evaluate this agreement and determine its continued utility.

 Per the NIDERA that we are currently operating under, you are allowed to file for unemployment during your permitted furlough as a direct result of the Coronavirus.
 When you come to the section that asks if your employer has a “Sub Fund” click NO as your 697 Sub Fund is NOT tied to your employer.
 You can only file for unemployment insurance benefits online with a computer, tablet, or smart phone.